mkumar8184/googleAuthentication-.Net6/README.md

-# googleAuthentication-.Net6
+# Google Authentication in .Net6.0
-## implement google as identity provider in .Net 6.0
+## implement google as identity provider in .Net 6.0 & get user details
 ## seperate class library to authenticate and get user profile in .net 6.0
 ## Steps to register project in google
 open https://console.cloud.google.com/apis/dashboard